noamlivne/CFT/HowTo2.md

 ### Mixed use-case

 In case that different users of the same Talk Group use encrypted and clear voices at the same time, we call that a Mixed situation.
-We only need to enter one entry.
-That entry contains the single encryption key, the single frequency (no need to mark or enter a TGID), and the Encryption Value should be "Encrypted".
+We only need to create one row.
+That row contains the single encryption key, the single frequency (no need to mark or enter a TGID), and the Encryption Value should be "Encrypted".

 ![screenshot](img/man11.png)